Consultant Speech and Language Therapist

 Detailed assessment using a combination of formal and informal assessments

-Verbal feedback on results of the assessment
+Verbal feedback on the assessment findings

-Duration: up to 2 hours
+Duration: up to 2.5 hours for the assessment package

 (includes a detailed written report)